stakkr-org/stakkr/docs/pages/installation.rst

 ~~~~~~~~~~~~~~~~~~
 Stakkr is usable as a library, it's clean, you have a very beautiful tree
 once installed, and it's **recommended**.
 You can install as many stakkrs that you need.
-Just be careful to set different names and networks in `conf/compose.ini`
+Just be careful to set different names (and networks if you need) in `conf/compose.ini`

 1.1 Installation under Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~